 15 – Paddlefish

-The recently reimagined Paddlefish in Disney Springs (formerly Fulton’s Crab House) is the place to go for incredibly fresh seafood, flown in daily from around the world.
+The reimagined Paddlefish in Disney Springs (formerly Fulton’s Crab House) is the place to go for incredibly fresh seafood, flown in daily from around the world.
 Aboard the paddleboat, guests can dine on Lobster and Crab leg dishes, as well as Swordfish, Salmon and Idaho Rainbow Trout.
 Non-seafood lovers will love the steak, pork, and hamburger options.

 Verdict: Depends – If you’re heading for the high-end crab leg dishes, $45 to $70 per entrée might be hard to take, but if you’re looking to enjoy a well-executed seafood dish or land fare, you can find entrées from as low as $25, making it a little easier to save your dining plan credits.